liaoliaots/nestjs-redis/docs/latest/redis.md

 By default, the `RedisModule` is a **Global module**, `RedisService` and all redis instances are registered in the global scope.
 Once defined, they're available everywhere.

-You can change this behavior by modifying `isGlobal` parameter:
+You can change this behavior by `isGlobal` parameter:

 ```ts
 // cats.module.ts